erinvdoyle/tarot/README.md

 <img src="assets/documentation/drawnav.png" width="250px"/>
 </p>

-- There are three navigation buttons: The sound toggle, the *Draw* button and the *Exit* button
+- There are three navigation buttons: The *Sound Toggle*, which can be used at any time, the *Draw* button, which allows the visitor to draw a card, and the *Exit* button, which exits the game and clicks back to the *Starting Area*

 <p align="center">
 <img src="assets/documentation/drawbutton.png" height="450px"/>
 </p>

-- When the visitor clicks "Draw", a magical chime sound plays, and a card is chosen at random and displayed face up
+- When the visitor clicks *Draw*, a magical chime sound plays, and a card is chosen at random and displayed face up
+- The *Draw* button is replaced by the *Redraw* button, which allows the visitor to draw a new card if desired
 - An h3 banner appears below the card, instructing the visitor to tap the card to read its meaning

 <p align="center">